 Incandescent trail cameras create a "white flash" when taking a picture at night.
 This is just like what your hand-held digital camera would do at home.
-Incandescent camera take higher quality night photos (pictures are in color) then infrared and infrared covert trail cameras.
+Incandescent cameras take higher quality night photos (pictures are in color) than infrared and infrared covert trail cameras.

-Infrared camera do not create a "white flash."
-Instead the infrared emitters glow red when taking a picture at night.
+Infrared cameras do not create a "white flash."
+Instead, the infrared emitters glow red when taking a picture at night.
 Normally, this red glow is very faint, but if an animal or an intruder is looking directly at the camera when the red glow goes off they will see it.